 This program is designed to train individuals interested in becoming paralegals or legal assistants.
 This program does not offer curriculum leading to certification for become a lawyer, legal administrator, or other law office or courthouse personnel.

 Overall, course work includes, but is not limited to, areas of civil litigation, legal research and writing, real estate, family law, wills, estates, trusts, contract (commercial) law, personal injury law, corporate law, criminal law, and legal ethics and professionalism.
-For students working toward an associate in applied science degree, general education required courses include subjects in english, mathematics, humanities, and the social sciences.
-All students are required to take courses in introduction to computers, keyboarding, word processing, text editing, and public speaking.
+For students working toward an associate in applied science degree, general education required courses include subjects in English, Mathematics, Humanities, and the social sciences.
+All students are required to take courses in introduction to computers, keyboarding, word processing, and public speaking.